Forensic field glossary

 When ExistBefore extracts metadata from a file, the result is a list of technical fields: dateTimeOriginal, producer, exifByteOrder, and so on.
 This glossary explains, in plain language, what each field reveals to a forensic analyst — and which combinations are integrity signals worth investigating.

-Catalog version: existbefore-rationale-v1.
+Catalog version: existbefore-rationale-v2.
 Each entry has a stable anchor (#field-name) so the in-app tooltips, the PDF certificate footer, and external tooling can deep-link to it.
+Catalog parity with the canonical metadata catalog (existbefore-metadiff-v1) is verified at build time.

 The absence of a finding is not proof of authenticity.
 These fields document evidence; they do not issue verdicts.